BCLawLibrary/practical-ai-in-30-days/day-18-ai-troubleshooting-masterclass.md

    - Avoid carrying over potentially confusing context
    - Apply the insights gained from your meta-discussion

-💡 **Pro Tip:** While it might feel odd at first to ask an AI how to better interact with AI, remember that these systems are trained to understand their own capabilities and limitations.
-They can often provide surprisingly insightful suggestions for more effective interaction.
+💡 **Pro Tip:** While it might feel odd at first to ask an AI how to better interact with AI, remember that while these systems are not trained to understand their own capabilities and limitations, they can often provide surprisingly insightful suggestions for more effective interaction.

 ⚠️ **Important:** If you're ever working on a sensitive or confidential task, be careful not to include specific details when asking for prompting help.
 Instead, use general descriptions or analogous examples.